ManonAntigoneDauguet/FormationFS_projet3-back/README.md

 After to create your own database, save your password and username in a `.env` file under these constants :
 - DATABASE_USERNAME
 - DATABASE_PASSWORD
+- KEY

 Running the project generate the necessary tables in the database and allow to use the necessary endpoints of the application.

 The server run on the port 3001.

 When the server is launching, you can consult the documentation of the API with [this link](http://localhost:3001/api/swagger-ui/index.html).
+You can run with `java -DDATABASE_USERNAME= youruser-DDATABASE_PASSWORD=yourpassword -DKEY=hjxgsqhdshdfgdsfkdsjhfgdkjsgfkj chatop.jar`.

 ## Access to uploaded pictures